surzkidoo/Laravel-senior-dev-test/README.md

 ### TO START APP
-npm run dev
+npm run dev for vite

-php artisan serve
+php artisan serve for laravel